girishpandit88/kafka-job-orchestrator/README.md

 A RESTful service that gives details on Kafka topics.

-## Things to do
+## Things to do (updated 09-02-2018 17:50:00)
- - Status of submitted job
+<del> - Status of submitted job </del> addressed by https://github.com/girishpandit88/kafka-job-orchestrator/pull/1

- - Status of finished job
+<del> - Status of finished job </del> addressed by https://github.com/girishpandit88/kafka-job-orchestrator/pull/1

 ### Starting the producer and consumer: